chaos-mesh/chaos-mesh/website/docs/user_guides/experiment_scope.md

 ## Pod selectors

-Pod selectors specify specific pods and defined as a map of string keys and a set values.
-The key of this map defines the namespace which pods belong to, and each value is a set of pod names.
-If this selector is not empty, these pod defined in this map are used directly and ignore the other selectors.
+Pod selectors filter chaos experiment targets by the pod.
+Defined as a map of string keys and values.
+The key in this map specifies the namespace which the pods belong to, and each value under the key is a pod.
+If this selector is not empty, these pod defined in this map are used directly and other defined selectors will be ignored.
 For example:

 ```yaml
 spec: